 Important note

-Using a prohibited substance or method without a TUE could result in an Anti-Doping Rule Violation.
+Using a Prohibited Substance or Method without a TUE could result in an Anti-Doping Rule Violation.

-In case an application for a retroactive TUE is necessary following positive doping control test, you are strongly advised to have a medical file prepared and ready to submit for evaluation.
+In case an application for a retroactive TUE is necessary following a positive doping control test, you are strongly advised to have a medical file prepared and ready to submit for evaluation.

 Steps for Retroactive Therapeutic Use Exemption